 A good refurbished or used iPhone deal will include all of the accessories and a warranty, just like if you bought new.

 There’s really nothing to lose as long as you’ve done the research before buying to be sure you’re using a reputable seller.

-But there’s also another reason to consider used or refurbished mobiles -- it’s good for the environment.
+But there’s also another reason to consider used or refurbished phones -- it’s good for the environment.

-Today’s cutting-edge mobiles are more powerful than the after person will ever really use.
+Today’s cutting-edge phones are more phone than the after person will ever really use.

 Top-end iPhone releases from a year (or even two) ago will offer comparable day-to-day performance.
 They still load apps nice and snappy, play games without breaking a sweat, and provide a great visual experience when browsing the web or streaming video despite the differences in their benchmarks and all the marketing hype.

 Yet people still flock to buy the latest releases the moment they come out.